marcobevilacqua94/productdemoinstruction/README.md

 You find test queries later in the Operational and Search Queries Part

 ### Eventing
 There are three eventing functions defined in the cluster.
-Do not redeploy them as they have already done their job but you can show them
+Do not redeploy them as they have already done their job but you can show them to customers.
 - dateFormatterRating turns the ratings document date into iso8601 format
 ```javascript
 function OnUpdate(doc, meta) {